 -Report concerns, suspected abuse, neglect, mistreatment or misappropriation immediately to administrative or supervisory team member protecting residents at all times.

 -Encourage residents to perform and participate in personal care, therapy and activities to the highest level possible within individualized functional limitations whenever possible.

--Provide feedback of resident response to care and activity to the RN Clinical Supervisor whenever appropriate.
+-Provide feedback of resident response to care and activity to the Staff Nurse and RN Clinical Supervisor whenever appropriate.

 -Complete documentation that is appropriate, accurate, descriptive, timely and reflective of each resident’s response to care as required, at least every two hours.

 -Perform all assigned tasks in accordance with established policies, procedures and desktop instructions as assigned by the staff nurse and /or RN Clinical Supervisor.

--Maintain professional licensure and keep abreast of changes in pediatrics, nursing and long-term care by participating in available educational opportunities and annual skills validations as required.
+•Maintain professional certification and keep abreast of changes in pediatric and long-term care by participating in available educational opportunities and annual skills validations as required.